Gauge invariant method for maximum simplification of the field strength in non-Abelian Yang-Mills theories: Conclusions

 \section{Conclusions}

 We have been able to develop a new local gauge invariant method under the group $SU(2)$ for the block diagonalization of a $SU(2)$ field strength tensor.
 Projected in any possible direction in the local isospace.
 It is evident that any problem involving the field strength tensor will be maximally simplified.
 It is also evident that we can extend this method to the local $SU(3)$ case.
 In this latter case $SU(2)$ would just be a local subgroup.
 In the process we found three new local gauge invariant objects built with the field strength and our new tetrads.
 These new local gauge invariant tetrad objects helped us understand why we can block diagonalize in a local gauge invariant way.
 These new tetrads reveal the link between local gauge symmetries and gravitational symmetries of Yang-Mills theories in four-dimensional Lorentzian spacetimes and help find the true geometrical degrees of freedom.
 Simplification through the use of symmetries, that these new tetrads help understand with clarity.
-It is also clear that along with the local gauge invariant method developed in manuscript \cite{A2} in order to diagonalize the stress-energy tensor, we have with this new local gauge invariant method to maximally simplify the field strength, a new gauge invariant method to classify Yang-Mills field theories.
+It is also clear that along with the local gauge invariant method developed in manuscript \cite{A2} in order to diagonalize the stress-energy tensor, we have with this new local gauge invariant method to maximally simplify the field strength, a new gauge invariant method to classify Yang-Mills field theories \cite{WY}.
+As an application, we found new local observables.
+It remains to be studied as a future application, their Dirac-Bergmann nature, see references \cite{AK}$^{-}$\cite{LLIV}.
 We quote from \cite{EW} ``The relationship between theoretical physics and geometry is in many ways very different today than it was just ten or fifteen years ago.
-It used to be than when one thought of geometry in physics, one thought chiefly of classical physics-and in particular of general relativity-rather than quantum physics.
+It used to be that when one thought of geometry in physics, one thought chiefly of classical physics-and in particular of general relativity-rather than quantum physics.
 Geometrical ideas seemed (except perhaps to some visionaries) to be far removed from quantum physics-that is, from the bulk of contemporary physics.
 Of course, quantum physics had from the beginning a marked influence in many areas of mathematics-functional analysis and representation theory, just to mention two.
 But it would probably be fair to say that twenty years ago the day to day preoccupations of most practicing theoretical elementary particle physicists were far removed from considerations of geometry''.